weetmuts/beakold/README.md

 # beak

+This repository is no longer developed.
+Use this repo instead: https://github.com/weetmuts/beak

 Fast backuping/mirroring/archiving solution using btrfs,rclone and tarredfs.

 Beak is a backup tool containing a nice blend of backuping,mirroring and archiving.